Should I Get a Flu Shot?

-This flu shot is an option for adults with cancer who are 64 and younger.
+Yes, this flu shot is an option for adults ages 18 to 64, including those with cancer.
 It was approved in 2011.
-A much smaller needle is used to inject the vaccine into the skin instead of the muscle.
+A much shorter needle is used to inject the vaccine just under the skin instead of into the muscle.
 Like the other flu shots, this one is made from inactivated (dead) virus.

 Should I get the high-dose flu shot for older people?

-If you are 65 or older, ask your doctor if this is something you should try.
+If you are 65 or older, ask your doctor if the high-dose flu shot is something you should try.

 Yes.
-If you have had cancer, you might have a higher risk of serious problems if you get the flu, even if you are cancer-free now.
+If you’ve had cancer you might have a higher risk of serious problems if you get the flu, even if you are cancer-free now.
 Talk to your doctor about getting a flu shot.

 Are cancer patients and survivors more likely to get the flu than other people?

 No one knows for sure if cancer patients and survivors are more likely than others to get the flu.
-But they are at greater risk for having serious problems from the flu.
-Even if cancer patients have the same risk of getting the flu, once they get any type of flu they are at higher risk of complications.
+But we do know that they’re at greater risk for having serious problems if they do get the flu.

 Why do I need a flu shot every year?